UoMResearchIT/r-tidyverse-digital-humanities/_episodes/02-seeking-help.md

 > ## Challenge: Vignettes
 >
 > Vignettes are often useful tutorials.
 We will be using the `dplyr` package
 > later in this course, to manipulate tables of data.
-List the vignettes availabile
+List the vignettes available
 > in the package.
 You might want to take a look at these now, or later when
 > we cover `dplyr`
 >